 Differentiation is an industry-agnostic challenge, but one that payments companies find especially painful.
 The nature of the business is often highly technical and can be hard to convey in a concise and compelling manner.
 Even if a company is able to clearly articulate its value proposition, putting it in front of the right audience at the right time can be challenging – and time consuming.

 Many companies have an in-house marketing person or team to handle all marketing-related activities.
 With small businesses and startups, this means one or a handful of people are handling everything from print and tradeshow collateral and direct mail to all online marketing (SEO, SEM, PPC, Email, video marketing, content marketing, social media, network marketing, community building, user experience, branding, interactive and inbound).
-Even for a team of 20, that’s a lot.
+That’s a lot.
 It’s too much for any one thing to be done well.

 And if there’s any one thing to be done well for payments companies, it’s content.